Room-temperature quantum sensing with photoexcited triplet electrons in organic crystals: ODMR of the photoexcited electronic spin-triplets

-\T{\I{ODMR of the photoexcited electronic spin-triplets}} -- Using this strategy, \zfr{mfig2}A shows the fluorescence-measured ODMR spectrum of the triplet electrons at zero field ($B_0{=}0$ mT).
-In the simplest case, indicated in the inset in \zfr{mfig2}A, the sample is continuously illuminated with a 532 nm $\I{cw}$-laser (Coherent Verdi G2, 105 mW), and PL is measured via a lock-in amplifier (SRS) referenced to an applied 1.8 kHz amplitude-modulated MW signal~\cite{SI}.
-MWs are produced by an AWG (Tabor P9484M) and delivered via a 3mm-diameter loop~\cite{SI}.
-Optical detection is through a dichroic mirror (cutoff 600nm), via a 35 mm convex lens, and into an avalanche photodiode (APD) (Hamamatsu C12703). \zfr{mfig2}A displays three prominent spectral lines that correspond to the triplet transitions.
-Interestingly, the $T_{yz}$ transition exhibits an inverted ODMR contrast.
-We rationalize that this stems from the steady-state population in $\ket{T_z}$ being slightly higher than $\ket{T_y}$ (see \zfr{mfig1}G).
+Using this strategy, \zfr{mfig2}A shows the fluorescence-measured zero field ($B_0{=}0$ mT) ODMR spectrum of the triplet electrons.
+In the simplest case (\zfr{mfig2}A(i)), the sample is continuously illuminated with 532 nm $\I{cw}$-laser (105 mW), and PL is measured with an avalanche photodiode (APD) via a lock-in amplifier referenced to an applied 1.8 kHz amplitude-modulated MW signal (see SI) ~\cite{SI}. \zfr{mfig2}A displays three prominent resonances corresponding to distinct triplet transitions.
+The $T_{yz}$ transition exhibits an inverted ODMR contrast, likely from a slightly higher $\ket{T_z}$ steady-state population relative to $\ket{T_y}$ (see \zfr{mfig1}G).

 The entire ODMR scan in \zfr{mfig2}A is completed in ${<}$1 min, reflecting the high SNR in the measurements.
-We estimate a ${<}$4.6\% photon collection efficiency, indicating substantial potential for future SNR improvement.
-The exclusive use of $\I{cw}$-illumination here mirrors the simplicity found in typical quantum sensing with NV centers, but comes at the cost of reduced contrast (cf. \zfr{mfig3}B).
-Furthermore, the radio-frequency (RF) nature of the $T_{xy}$ transition (${\app}$108 MHz) at zero-field is advantageous for practical applications due to cost-effective, high power amplifiers for these frequencies.
+Furthermore, the radio-frequency (RF) nature of the $T_{xy}$ transition (${\app}$108 MHz) at ZF is advantageous for practical applications, due to cost-effective, high power amplifiers for these frequencies.
+We estimate a ${<}$3.4\% (${<}$11 \% for a 10X objective) photon collection efficiency (see SI), indicating substantial potential for future SNR improvement (see Discussion and Outlook).
+Exclusive $\I{cw}$-illumination mirrors the simplicity of typical quantum sensing with NV centers, but comes at the cost of reduced contrast (cf. \zfr{mfig3}B).

-Analyzing the lineshape of the ODMR trace in \zfr{mfig2}A, two significant features emerge.
-First, we note the relatively narrow linewidths $\ell{\app}7$ MHz, even considering the relatively high density of pentacene molecules in the sample.
-In \zfr{mfig2}B, we estimate the true MW-unbroadened ODMR linewidth $\ell_0$ by measuring $\ell$ as a function of MW power $P_{\mw}$, extrapolating backwards (using the saturation function $\ell (P_{\mw}) {=} \ell_0 + a\sqrt{P_{\mw}}$) resulting in $\ell_0{=}1.9{\pm}0.1$ MHz.
-The narrow linewidth can be attributed to extremely low concentration of other paramagnetic defects in the host lattice.
-This contrasts with the case of diamond, where each NV center is typically associated with ${>}$10-times as many P1 centers~\cite{Belthangady13}, and wherein NV-P1 interactions can significantly influence ODMR linewidths.
+Two significant features emerge from ODMR lineshape analysis of \zfr{mfig2}A. First, relatively narrow linewidths, $\ell{\app}7$ MHz, considering the relatively high density of pentacene molecules in the sample ($~\sim0.1\%$).
+In \zfr{mfig2}B, the true MW-unbroadened ODMR linewidth is determined to be $\ell_0{=}1.9{\pm}0.1$ MHz from measuring $\ell$ as a function of RF power $P_{\mw}$ and extrapolating backwards using the saturation function $\ell (P_{\mw}) {=} \ell_0 + a\sqrt{P_{\mw}}$).